Types of rape: Marital rape

-Rape of children
+Child Rape

 Rape of a child is a form of child sexual abuse.
 When committed by another child (usually older or stronger) or adolescent, it is called child-on-child sexual abuse.
 When committed by a parent or other close relatives such as grandparents, aunts and uncles, it is also incest and can result in serious and long-term psychological trauma.
 When a child is raped by an adult who is not a family member but is a caregiver or in a position of authority over the child, such as school teachers, religious authorities, sports trainers (coaches) or therapists, to name a few, on whom the child is dependent, the effects can be similar to incestual rape.

+Shamanic rape

+Shamanic rape occurs anytime an individual acting as a shaman, whether providing shamanic medicines or not, sexually penetrates a person whom they are serving.
+In cases where the shaman has provided shamanic medicine, it is also an instance of drug facilitated rape.
+Because shamans often act to provide a kind of therapy, this is also often a kind of therapy rape.

 Statutory rape

 National and regional governments, citing an interest in protecting "young people" (variously defined but sometimes synonymous with minors) from sexual exploitation, treat any sexual contact with such a person as an offense (not always categorized as "rape"), even if he or she agrees to or initiates the sexual activity.

 The offense is often based on the fact that people under a certain age do not have the capacity to give consent.
-The age at which individuals are considered competent to give consent, called the age of consent, varies in different countries and regions; in the US, the age ranges from 16 to 18.
+The age at which individuals are considered competent to give consent, called the age of consent, varies in different countries and regions; in the US, the age ranges from 16 to 18, and in other countries, it could be as low as 12.
 Sexual activity that violates age-of-consent law, but is neither violent nor physically coerced, is sometimes described as "statutory rape", a legally-recognized category in the United States.
 Most states, however, allow persons younger than the age of consent to engage in sexual activity if the age difference between the partners is small; these are called close-in-age exemptions or a Romeo and Juliet exemption and even in countries where there is no official legal exemption prosecutions are infrequent.